 VISCOM Results & Publications

-VISCOM has summarised its main findings and conclusions in a booklet, which you can access by clicking here.
-The booklet also presents summaries of the collaborative publications and monographs that have been published so far, or which are forthcoming.
+VISCOM Publications presents the collaborative publications and monographs that have been published so far, or which are forthcoming.

 How did universal religions shape the construction of particular communities and identities?

 The FWF Special Research Programme (SFB) Visions of Community studies the influence of Christianity, Islam and Buddhism on the conception of religious and political communities in the medieval period.
 The central research question revolves around the meaning of spiritual and over-arching ideas and discourses about the concept of “communities”, and how these affect the formation and legitimation of particular communities, ranging from empires, territorial polities, tribes and ethnic groups, to more localised urban and agricultural communities as well as monastic and other types of religious communal living.

 VISCOM has selected its exemplary case studies in order to cover a fairly wide spectrum of social formations and types of sources: among others, it deals with Christian constructions of community in early medieval exegetical and eschatological texts; with forms of identification regarding tribal and Islamic communities in South Arabia; with spiritual texts written in post-imperial Tibetan monasteries; with the production and the uses of an inclusive collection of saints’ lives in high and late medieval Austria; or with conflicts and their legal documentation in a 15th-century Dalmatian city.